-In most study years, insufficient capture of fish has resulted in too few fish to mark for the derivation of an estimate for 1+ chinook smolts.
+In most study years, insufficient capture of fish has resulted in too few fish to mark for the derivation of an estimate for 1+ Chinook smolts.

-In the four years (2001-2003 and 2009) where weekly abundance estimates of chinook smolts were calculated it appears that the peak migration timing is between April 20th and May 10th.
-Chinook smolts appear to begin their peak outmigration period when average daily water temperatures reach 7oC, (Figure 7 & 8).
+In the four years (2001-2003 and 2009) where weekly abundance estimates of Chinook smolts were calculated it appears that the peak migration timing is between April 20th and May 10th.
+Chinook smolts appear to begin their peak outmigration period when average daily water temperatures reach 7oC, (Figure 6).

-In 2013 a total of 49 chinook smolts were captured at the RST traps and so, as in other years with the exception of four years (2001-2003 and 2009) an estimate of chinook abundance was not calculated.
-In the years where an estimate was derived chinook smolt abundance has ranged from 6,020 to 14,439 (Table 2 & Figure 9)
+In 2014 a total of 35 Chinook smolts were captured at the RST traps therefore an estimate of Chinook abundance was not calculated.
+In the years where an estimate was derived, smolt abundance has ranged from 6,020 to 14,439 (Table 2 & Figure 7)

-In 2013, 7 chinook smolts were captured at Site 1 fish trap at the NVOS side channels (Figure 3).
-Since 2009, an average of 12 (range: 3-37) chinook smolts have been captured at this location.
+In 2014, 32 Chinook smolts were captured at the Site 1 fish trap at the NVOS side channels (Figure 3).
+Since 2009, an average of 11 (range: 2-37) smolts have been captured at this location.